KaHIP/KaMinPar/bindings/python/README.md

 # Partition the graph into four blocks using imbalance factor 3%
 partition = instance.compute_partition(graph, k=4, eps=0.03)
 edge_cut = kaminpar.edge_cut(graph, partition)
-print("Computed a partition with an edge cut of ", edge_cut)
+print("Computed a partition with an edge cut of", edge_cut)
 ```

 ## License